-For more information on the Building Regulations that apply to fences, see our fact file Fences – Building Regulations 2018(PDF, 559KB).
+For more information on the Building Regulations that apply to fences, see our fact file Fences – Building Regulations 2018(PDF, 271KB).

 Do I need a Planning Permit to Build a Fence?

 Planning requirements are site specific.
-Please contact the Planning Services unit to find out if you need a Planning Permit to build your fence Do I need a planning permit?
+Please contact the Planning Services unit to find out if you need a Planning Permit to build your fence or visit Do I need a planning permit?

 Where is my Property Boundary?